R-M-D-R/monopoly-simulator/README.md

-# monopoly-simulator
-Which properties are the best to purchase?
-This Monopoly game simulator simulates millions of games of Monopoly to tell you which properties are landed on the most.

-This project uses Monte Carlo simulation to analyze Monopoly strategy and landing probabilities under official rules, including jail mechanics and doubles.

 # Monopoly Simulator

 Which Monopoly properties are the best to purchase?

 This project uses Monte Carlo simulation to model millions of turns of the board game Monopoly under official rules in order to analyze landing probabilities and property value.
-The simulator tracks player movement, jail mechanics, doubles, and Chance / Community Chest cards to determine which spaces are visited most frequently and how game rules affect strategy.
+The simulator tracks player movement, jail mechanics, and doubles to determine which spaces are visited most frequently and how game rules affect strategy.

 The goal is to provide a data-driven view of Monopoly: instead of relying on intuition, we estimate which properties generate the most traffic and therefore the most potential rent.

----

 ## Features